 INVESTMENT CLASS ASSET OWNER -MODEL ASSET MANAGER -MODEL Fund investments 1 2 Direct investments 1 4 5 3 Asset management 1 1 Finnish Industry Investment Oy - the Group's parent company that from its own balance sheet makes both direct investments in companies and investments in funds, and on whose balance sheet uncalled capital for investments is managed by the company itself as well as by external asset managers.
-2 Tesi Fund Management Oy - an AlFM-registered management company that manages the Kasvurahastojen Rahasto (KRR) family of fund-of-funds.
+2 Tesi Fund Management Oy - an AIFM-registered management company that manages the Kasvurahastojen Rahasto (KRR) family of fund-of-funds.
 Investors in the KRR fund-of-funds include Tesi and major Finnish institutional investors.
 The KRR fund-of-funds invest mainly in Finnish growth funds.
-3 FEFSI Management Oy - a management company that manages European Investment Bank funds channeled to Finniush portfolio companies as debt-based or equity-based investments.
-4 Tesi Industrial Management Oy - a in portfolio companies on its balanc • 5 EAKR Aloitusrahasto Oy - a subsidi portfolio companies on its balance
+3 FEFSI Management Oy - a manage European Investment Bank funds companies as debt-based or equity nanneled to Finniush portfolio 4 Tesi Industrial Management Oy - a in portfolio companies on its balanc 5 EAKR Aloitusrahasto Oy - a subsidi portfolio companies on its balance -